 For one, I get super nerdy when something in a film has a historical connection.
 So the whole truth factor behind Wyatt Earp and Doc Holliday, sent me into a googling frenzy on the real life stories of these guys.
 Then theres the whole premise of the movie.
 A couple of well known lawmakers decide to retire and this growing gang’s behavior tempts them back into the fight against crime.
 Lastly, Doc Holliday’s one liners are amazing.

 And of course, the way Doc likes to provoke his competition Johnny Ringo.

 If you’ve never seen the movie, don’t be fooled into thinking that I’m inviting you to watch a gun slinging hero.
 Doc Holliday is a gambler, con artist, and an outlaw, that happens to be really good friends with the prior lawmaker Wyatt Earp and his brothers.
 He’s also dying of tuberculosis.
-During a time where there was no proper treatment, that sort of diagnosis was handled with a very restrictive lifestyle, in order to extend the persons life.
-But Doc is not one to stop smoking and heavily drinking, so he is as pale as death with red rimmed eyes, through most of the film.
+During a time where there was no proper treatment, that sort of diagnosis was handled with a very restrictive lifestyle in order to extend the persons life.
+But Doc is not one to stop smoking and heavy drinking so he is as pale as death with red rimmed eyes through most of the film.
 He really means to go out with a bang and still maintain the title of the best gun slinger in the west.
 Doc has some of the best gun fight scenes in the entire film, even as he is pasty faced and fighting a fever.

 Part of the concerned reaction to the tumor news and rush to the hospital, comes from Val Kilmer’s recent weight loss.
 But he addressed that a few months ago, stating that his physical change is due to an upcoming role and is quite healthy.
 Kilmer is in the middle of preparing a film on Mark twain’s life, in which he will write, direct, and star in.
 He is hoping for a speedy recovery and return to his mission on completing this film.
 And so are we.